doooooit/vue2.7-vite-template/README.md

-# A Vue2 Project Template with Vue2.7 & Vite3
+# A Vue2 Project Template with Vue2.7 & Vite

 ## Feature

-☁️ A lightweight basic template with Vue2.7 & Vite3
+☁️ A lightweight basic template with Vue2.7 & Vite

 ## Use it